-- 1. Increase business and retail sales in main street areas - 2.
+- Increase business and retail sales in main street areas - 2.
 Increase rental revenue and property value in main street areas - 3.
 Promote Urban Design Guidelines

+- that ensure the use of high quality materials and improvements to the function of the building

-- 4. Leverage public investment spent on recent infrastructure improvements (roads, sewers, sidewalks, streetscape) by providing public funds for building façade improvement in Main Street areas. - Offset building façade improvement costs by providing an Incentive Program. - 6.
-Retain and attract new business to main street areas through the promotion of a Main Streets CIP. - 7.
-Provide a Building Façade Improvement Program and Urban Design Guidelines for Main Streets that encourages the restoration of historic facades to their original style.
+- 4. Leverage public investment spent on recent infrastructure improvements (roads, sewers, sidewalks, streetscape) by providing public funds for building façade improvement in Main Street areas.

+- Offset building façade improvement costs by providing an Incentive Program.

+- Retain and attract new business to main street areas through the promotion of a Main Streets CIP.

+- 7. Provide a Building Façade

+Improvement Program and Urban

+Design Guidelines for Main Streets

+that encourages the restoration of

+historic facades to their original style.